carbon-language/carbon-lang/llvm/docs/HowToSubmitABug.rst

 causes an error, and simplify the bitcode file as much as it can to assist you.
 It will print a message letting you know how to reproduce the resulting error.

+The :doc:`OptBisect <OptBisect>` page shows an alternative method for finding incorrect optimization passes.

 Incorrect code generation
 =========================